-b) In French, Italian, Spanish, and Scandinavian titles, capitalize proper nouns but not adjectives derived therefrom: Histoire de la littérature française, Novelle e racconti popolari italiani, Antologia de poetas liricos castellanos, Svenska litteraturens historie. c) In German and Danish, capitalize all nouns but not the adjectives, except German adjectives derived from the names of persons: Geschichte des deutschen Feudalwesens (but: die Homerische Frage), Fremskridt i der nittende Aarhundrede. d) In Dutch, capitalize all nouns, and all adjectives derived from proper nouns: Geschiedenis det Nederlandsche Taal.
+b) In French, Italian, Spanish, Swedish, and Norwegian titles, capitalize proper nouns but not adjectives derived therefrom: Histoire de la littérature française, Novelle e racconti popolari italiani, Antologia de poetas liricos castellanos, Svenska litteraturens historie. c) In German and Danish, capitalize all nouns but not the adjectives, except German adjectives derived from the names of persons: Geschichte des deutschen Feudalwesens (but: die Homerische Frage), Videnskabens Fremskridt i det nittende Aarhundrede. d) In Dutch, capitalize all nouns, and all adjectives derived from proper nouns: Geschiedenis der Nederlandsche Taal.

-43. In mentioning titles of newspapers and magazines do not, as a rule, treat the definite article as part of the title: the Chicago Tribune, the School Review.
+43. In mentioning titles of newspapers, magazines, and similar publications, do not, as a rule, treat the definite article as part of the title: the Chicago Tribune, the School Review, the Annual Register of the University of Chicago.
 44. Titles of ancient manuscripts (singular, MS; plural, MSS) (see 60): Codex Bernensis, Cod.
 Canonicianus.

 45. In titles with the main words capitalized, all nouns forming parts of hyphenated compounds: "Twentieth-Century Progress," "The Economy of High-Speed Trains."
 But do not capitalize such components when other than nouns: Fifty-first Street, "Lives of Well-known Authors," "World-Dominion of English-speaking Peoples."
+And in side-heads do not capitalize any but the first word and proper nouns (see 56 and 172).
 46. In botanical, geological, zoölogical, and paleontological matter, the scientific (Latin) names of divisions, orders, families, and genera, but not their English derivatives: Cotylosauria, but: cotylosaurs; Felidae, but: felids; Carnivora, but: carnivores.
 Also in botanical and zoölogical matter, the names of species, if derived from names of persons, or from generic names; but in geological and medical matter the names of species are never capitalized: Felis leo, Cocos nucifera, Rosa Carolina, Parkinsonia Torreyana, Styrax californica, Lythrum hyssopifolia, Phyteuma Halleri, Carex Halleriana (but [geological]: Pterygomatopus schmidti, Conodectus favosus).
 (See 71.) - 47.
-The names and epithets of peoples, races, and tribes: Kafir, Negro, Hottentot, Makassar, Buginese, Celestials. - 48.
-In astronomical work, the names of the bodies of our solar system (except "sun," "earth," "moon," "stars"): the Milky Way, the Great Bear, Saturn.

-49. Divisions, departments, officers, and courses of study of the University of Chicago, in all official work dealing with its administration or curricula: (the University), the School of Education (the School), the University Extension Division (but: the division), the Department of Anthropology (but: the department); the Board of Trustees, (the Trustees, the Board), the Senate, the Council, the Faculty of the College of Commerce and Administration (but: the faculty); the President, the Registrar, Professor of Physics, Assistant in Chemistry, Fellow, Scholar; the Van Husen Scholarship (but: the scholarship); courses in Political Economy, Autumn Quarter (but: a quarter), First Term (but: two terms; major, minor); [Hall (referring to the University dormitories)].
+The names and epithets of peoples, races, and tribes: Kafir, Negro (in its ethnic sense), Hottentot, Makassar, Buginese, Celestials. - 48.
+In astronomical work, the names of the bodies of the planets, stars, and groups of stars (but not "sun," "earth," "moon," "stars"); designations of celestial objects in well-known catalogues; also the Flamsteed numbers: Saturn, Ursa Major, the Milky Way, the Great Bear; M 13 (for No. 13 of Messier's Catalogue of Nebulae and Clusters), Bond 619, N.G.C.
+6165, B.D.-18°4871; 85 Pegasi, Lalande 5761.
+49. Divisions, departments, officers, and courses of study of the University of Chicago, in all official work dealing with its administration or curricula: (the University), the School of Education (the School), the University Extension Division (but: the division), the Department of Anthropology (also: the Department); the Board of Trustees (the Trustees, the Board), the Senate, the Council, University College (also: the College), the School of Commerce and Administration (also: the School), the Faculty of the College of Commerce and Administration, Dean of the Faculties (also: the Faculty); the President, the Recorder, Professor of Physics, Assistant in Chemistry, Fellow, Scholar; the Van Husen Scholarship (but: the scholarship); courses in Political Economy, Autumn Quarter (but: a quarter), First Term (but: two terms; major, minor); [Hall (referring to the University dormitories)].
 USE CAPITALS AND SMALL CAPITALS FOR- 50.
 The names of town and state in the date line, and the salutatory phrase at the beginning, of letters, and the signature and residence at the end of letters or articles, etc.: CHICAGO, ILL., January 1, 1911 (Set to the right, with one em's indention, and preferably in smaller type than the body of the letter.)
-MY DEAR MR. SMITH:
+My DEAR MR. SMITH: